elastic/gsoc/readme.md

 Elasticsearch contains Painless, a purpose built embedded language designed to protect the process from malicious or mistaken scripts that run forever in an attempt to starve server resources.
 This protection does a decent job right now but there are places where it is too permissive.
-We'd love for someone to investigate the problem in more depth then we have.
+We would love for someone to investigate the problem in more depth then we have.

 #### Expected Results